 - Health/Physical/Behavior (25 items)

 Subscores and total score for an individual can be monitored over time, to notice changes.
 A lower score than before indicates an improvement.
-A higher score than before indicate that things have gotten worse.
+A higher score than before indicates that things have gotten worse.

 ATEC is also used by researchers to evaluate treatments.